nats-io/nats-architecture-and-design/adr/ADR-48.md

 ## API Changes

+The functions noted here should support accepting a TTL for the specified api and pass errors on to the user when the server errors because the bucket does not support the feature.

+The basic operation is to add a `Nats-TTL` header to the api request.
+See [ADR-43](ADR-43.md) for more information.

 ### Storing Values

-Only the `Create()` function should support accepting a TTL and should error when a TTL is passed with the bucket not supporting this feature - though the server will also error.
+The `Create()` function should support accepting a TTL.

 Clients can implement this as a varags version of `Create()`, a configuration option for `Create()` or other idiomatic manner the language supports.

-We cannot support this on `Put()` since that might mean older revisions could come back from the dead once the TTL expires.

 ### Purging Keys

-If the bucket supports Marker TTLs the `Purge()` function can accept a TTL, this should then pass `KV-Operation: PURGE`, `Nats-Rollup: sub` and `Nats-TTL: 1h`.
+The `Purge()` function should support accepting a TTL.

 Clients can implement this as a varags version of `Purge()`, a configuration option for `Purge()` or other idiomatic manner the language supports.

+### Do Not Support

+At this time, do not accept a TTL for other API.
+Some are currently undefined, and some are understood to create improper state.
+For instance a TTL on `Put()` might mean older revisions could come back from the dead once the TTL expires.

 ### Retrieving Values